Events & Trainings for Professionals

 - ER “frequent flyers:” Screening for eating disorders in repeat patients with vague complaints who don’t seem to improve

-Or select a CE presentation from our 2021 Catalogue.
+Or select a CE presentation from our current catalogue.

 ACUTE CE Catalogue